DIVISIONSolar/apc-ups-status/README.md

 then fill the `onbatt.sh` file with the contents from this github repo

-5. Run these commands to grant permissions to the script and run it: `chmod +x ./onbatt.sh && ./onbatt.sh` and it should run some commands and send you the email!
+5. Run these commands to grant permissions to the script and run it: `chmod +x ./onbatt.sh && ./onbatt.sh` and it should run some commands and send you the email! (it'll only send the email if the UPS has no power!)

 # Setting up the battery alerts